brother-donkey/bracket-builder/README.md

 - add a headline
 - add some bottom padding to tournament container (to avoid scaling past bottom)
 - add tournament summmary after completed
+- mark bye games with winner and loser and game-completed

 Icons by Font Awesome.